futoin/specs/draft/ftn16_citool.md

 * if package is product of the build process then exit
 * for each .tools
     * remove related external dependencies for development
+* create sorted sha256 checksums file based on .package list
-* create .tar.xz package based .package list
+* create .tar.xz package based on .package list and include the checksums file

 #### 3.2.3.1.
 Package name convention: